Brevik Carbon Capture Plant Reaches Mechanical Completion

 (MENAFN- PR Newswire)

-Norway, Dec.
-2, 2024 /PRNewswire/ -- Aker Carbon Capture ASA (ACC ASA) has reached a significant milestone with the mechanical completion of the world's first full-scale carbon capture facility at a cement plant, the Heidelberg Materials Brevik plant in Norway.
+FORNEBU, Norway, Dec.
+2, 2024 /PRNewswire/ -- SLB Capturi, a joint venture between SLB and Aker Carbon Capture ASA (ACC ASA), an Aker Horizons portfolio company, announced the mechanical completion of the carbon capture plant at Heidelberg Materials' cement facility in Brevik, Norway, a significant milestone for the CCS project.

 ACC ASA holds 20% ownership in SLB Capturi, which is delivering CO2 capture, conditioning, compression, heat integration, intermediate storage and loading facility for the plant.
 The carbon capture plant is designed to capture 400,000 metric tons of CO2